awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-device-fleet-create.md

 # Create a Fleet<a name="edge-device-fleet-create"></a>

-You can create a fleet programmatically with the AWS SDK for Python \(Boto3\) or through the [Amazon SageMaker console](https://console.aws.amazon.com/sagemaker/)\.
+You can create a fleet programmatically with the AWS SDK for Python \(Boto3\) or through the SageMaker console [https://console\.aws\.amazon\.com/sagemaker](https://console.aws.amazon.com/sagemaker/)\.

 ## Create a Fleet \(Boto3\)<a name="edge-device-fleet-create-boto3"></a>